 - The mission of the National park Service and our ranger staff

-The Junior Ranger program booklets can be picked up at the Missouri National Recreational River Headquarters building in Yankton, South Dakota open 8:00 a.m. to 4:30 p.m.
-Monday through Friday and closed on Federal Holidays.
+The Junior Ranger program booklet is what you will need to complete the program.
+Visit the Missouri National Recreational River Park Headquarters located in Yankton, South Dakota from 8:00 a.m. to 4:30 p.m.
+Monday through Friday except for Federal Holidays, when Headquarters is closed, to pick up the booklet.

-Junior Ranger Books available online for different age groups:
+Junior Ranger Booklets are available online for different age groups:

 - Junior Ranger - For preschool to second grade contains fun activities on wildlife, history, and outdoor safety.
 Download PDF